-The presence at the Annual Meeting, in person or by proxy, of both (i) the holders of at least one-third of the voting power of the shares of our capital stock issued and outstanding and entitled to vote at the Annual Meeting, and (ii) the holders of at least one-third of our Common Stock issued and outstanding and entitled to vote at the Annual Meeting will constitute a quorum for the Annual Meeting.
+The presence at the Annual Meeting, in person or by proxy, of both (i) the holders of at least one-third of the voting power of the shares of our capital stock issued and outstanding and entitled to vote at the Annual Meeting, and (ii) the holders of at least one-third of our common stock issued and outstanding and entitled to vote at the Annual Meeting.
 Shares represented by properly completed proxy cards marked with voting instructions or returned without voting instructions, or for which abstentions occur, are counted as present for the purpose of determining whether a quorum is present.
 Abstentions and broker non-votes will be counted towards the quorum requirement.